What is online shopping?

 - don’t have to travel and go to a crowded store.

-- choose items on your computer while staying home.
+- choose items on your computer while at home.

 - just give your name and credit card information.

 - click a button and wait for delivery.